dirtybrie/stringbean/README.md

 The strings by default consist of uppercase;lowercase characters and numbers only.
 (Since thats how most hotspots generate their passwords)

+> [!WARNING]
-If for some reason you do not have a Documents in your User directory This program will throwback an error.
-Just make one or edit the script for it to go somewhere else.
+> If for some reason you do not have the Documents folder in your User directory
+> This program will throwback an error.
+Just make one
+> or edit the script for it to go somewhere else.

 Just FYI the file stringbean writes to is in append mode so as long as the name you give the .txt file remains the same and is in the